Understanding Denture Stomatitis: Symptoms, Causes, and Care

-Denture Stomatitis is an inflammatory condition that affects the mucous membrane beneath a denture, most commonly the upper denture.
-It is often caused by poor denture hygiene, continuous denture wear (especially overnight), or a fungal infection, such as Candida albicans.
+Denture stomatitis is a common inflammatory condition affecting the tissues beneath a denture, particularly the upper denture.
+It is often linked to poor denture hygiene, continuous denture wear, or fungal infections such as Candida, leading to redness, irritation, and discomfort in the mouth.

 What are the Denture Stomatitis Symptoms and Warning Signs?